Chandravadan30/Chicago_Crime_Investigators/README.md

-Here is a description formatted for a GitHub project's `README.md` file.

----

 # Chicago Crime Analysis with Apache Spark

 This project uses Apache Spark to perform a comprehensive analysis of the "Crimes - 2001 to Present" dataset from the City of Chicago's data portal.
 The primary goal is to load, clean, transform, and analyze over a million rows of data to identify crime trends and patterns.